PolarBearGod/Proofpoint-URLRewrite/README.md

 Essentially a refactor of their Python script found here: https://help.proofpoint.com/Threat_Insight_Dashboard/Concepts/How_do_I_decode_a_rewritten_URL%3F

-Didn't test with v1 encoded URLs, so probably doesn't work. v2 is looking good though.
+Tested with v1 and v2 URL's, both appear to decode correctly.
+Please open an issue if it doesn't.

 It might be useful to someone else!